Cementation (geology)

-Cementation involves ions carried in groundwater chemically precipitating to form new crystalline material between sedimentary grains.
-The new pore-filling minerals forms "bridges" between original sediment grains, thereby binding them together.
+Cementation is a process where minerals bond grains of sediment together by growing around them.
+This means precipitation of ions carried in groundwater to form new crystalline material between sedimentary grains.
+The new pore-filling minerals form "bridges" between original sediment grains, thereby binding them together.
 In this way, sand becomes sandstone, and gravel becomes conglomerate or breccia.

-Cementation occurs as part of the diagenesis or lithification of sediments.
-Cementation occurs primarily below the water table regardless of sedimentary grain sizes present.
+Cementation occurs as part of the diagenesis or lithification of sediments and occurs primarily below the water table regardless of sedimentary grain sizes present.
 Large volumes of pore water must pass through sediment pores for new mineral cements to crystallize and so millions of years are generally required to complete the cementation process.
 Common mineral cements include calcite, quartz, and silica phases like cristobalite, iron oxides, and clay minerals; other mineral cements also occur.

 Cementation is continuous in the groundwater zone, so much so that the term "zone of cementation" is sometimes used interchangeably.
 Cementation occurs in fissures or other openings of existing rocks and is a dynamic process more or less in equilibrium with a dissolution or dissolving process.